TamikWilliams/cis-106/Final Project 1/deliverable1.md

 ### 15. What is localhost? (in the context of networking/computers)

-the hostname that refers to your own computer, used to access services running on it through the special IP address
+- the hostname that refers to your own computer, used to access services running on it through the special IP address

 ### 16. What does this ip address represent 127.0.0.1?
-local host special IP address
+- local host special IP address

 ### 14. What is Git?
-is a free and open-source distributed version control system (DVCS) designed to track changes in source code during software development, and also for managing changes to any set of files.
+- is a free and open-source distributed version control system (DVCS) designed to track changes in source code during software development, and also for managing changes to any set of files.
 It was created by Linus Torvalds in 2005 for the development of the Linux kernel.

 ### 15. What is GitHub?
- is a web-based platform that uses the Git version control system to host and manage code
+ - is a web-based platform that uses the Git version control system to host and manage code

 ## Concepts I did not understand
-* **Apache**: I didn't understand this because